-

 To what level of detail is due diligence customarily undertaken?

-Due Diligence is performed customarily in all M&A transaction.
+Due Diligence is performed customarily in all M&A transactions.
 However, the depth of such Due Diligence will depend on the purchaser needs.
-Anyway, our advice is to always perform an in depth Due Diligence.
-Executive Due Diligence is regularly composed by (i) corporate law; (ii) tax law; (iii) labor law and employment; (iv) contracts; (v) finance, and (vi) main regulatory issues.
-A complete Due Diligence is composed by all legal practice areas, depending on the target company industry sector.
+Anyway, our advice is to always perform an in-depth Due Diligence.
+Executive Due Diligence is regularly composed of (i) corporate law; (ii) tax law; (iii) labor law and employment; (iv) contracts; (v) finance, and (vi) main regulatory matters.
+A complete Due Diligence is composed by all legal practice areas, including the regulatory applicable legal framework, depending on the target company industry sector.

 -

 Although the sellers may decide on their own to sell their shares, customarily a Shareholders’ Meeting approved the transaction through a resolution.
-Especially if the shareholders have pre-emption rights over the transferred shares.
-In the resolution, the shareholders will waive their pre-emption rights in favor of the purchaser.
+Particularly, if the shareholders have pre-emptive rights over the transferred shares.
+In the resolution, the shareholders will waive their pre-emptive rights in favor of the purchaser.

-In the case of public companies, the Tender Offer Regulation requires the Board of Directors to issue and opinion in connection with the advantages and disadvantages of the tender offer within the 7 Lima Stock Exchange’s business days following its day of launch.
+In the case of public companies, the Tender Offer Regulation requires the Board of Directors to issue an opinion in connection with the advantages and disadvantages of the tender offer within 7 days following its day of launch.
+This opinion has no binding effects.

 -